kubermatic/docs/content/advanced/service_account/_index.en.md

 by default expires after 3 years.

 ## Core concept
 A Service accounts are considered as project's resource.
-Only the owner of a project  can create a service account.
+Only the owner of the project  can create a service account.
 There is no need to create a new groups for SA, we want to assign a service account to one of the already defined groups:
 `editors` or `viewers`.